mindspore-ai/docs/docs/mindformers/docs/source_en/guide/supervised_fine_tuning.md

 MindSpore Transformers currently supports mainstream large-scale models in the industry.
 This guide uses the Qwen3-8B model as an example.

+If you need to use other models or learn recommended configurations for different scenarios, refer to the [Model Library](https://www.mindspore.cn/mindformers/docs/en/master/introduction/models.html).

 ### Downloading Model Weights

 MindSpore Transformers supports loading Hugging Face model weights, enabling direct loading of weights downloaded from the Hugging Face model hub.
 For details, refer to [MindSpore Transformers-Safetensors Weights](https://www.mindspore.cn/mindformers/docs/en/master/feature/safetensors.html).